Jaguars claw way to first win of season

 While the victory by the Jaguars (1-8) was the big surprise the St. Louis Rams’ 38-8 demolition of the Indianapolis Colts ranked a close second on another wild Sunday filled with Hail Mary passes and plenty of last-second drama.

+The Carolina Panthers (6-3) showed they deserve some Super Bowl consideration, coming out on top 10-9 in a bruising battle with the San Francisco 49ers (6-3) to collect their fifth consecutive win, while the Arizona Cardinals (6-4) tried to keep pace in the NFC West with a 27-24 win over the Houston Texans (2-7).

-The Seattle Seahawks (9-1) kept a firm hold on the top spot in the West, thumping the Falcons 33-10 in Atlanta, while the New York Giants (3-6) moved back into the playoff chase in the NFC East, running their win streak to three games with a 24-20 victory over the Oakland Raiders (3-6)
+The Seattle Seahawks (9-1) retained a firm hold on the top spot in the West, thumping the Falcons 33-10 in Atlanta, and the New York Giants (3-6) moved back into the playoff chase in the NFC East, running their win streak to three games with a 24-20 victory over the Oakland Raiders (3-6).

+The Denver Broncos improved to 8-1 as Peyton Manning threw four touchdown passes in a 28-20 win over the San Diego Chargers setting up a mouthwatering showdown next weekend against unbeaten AFC West rivals the Kansas City Chiefs (9-0).

 There was nothing pretty about the Jaguars’ performance as quarterback Chad Henne completed just 14 passes for 180 yards with no touchdowns and two interceptions.